 - Trace the ABS sensor wire to the black box where you will find the connector.
 Open the box by flipping the top cover.

 - Disconnect the ABS weed sensor wire.
 The connector is held in place with two small locking tabs.
 Press the two tabs, then pull apart the connector.
 Note that next to the ABS sensor, you have the connector for the brake pad wear sensor.
 The connector for the brake pad wear sensor is white.

 - Remove the bolt that secures the ABS sensor to your BMW hub.
 On most BMWs, this will be a 5mm hex bolt.

-- Install the new BMW wheel speed sensor making sure the wire is routed correctly.
-If you route the wire the wrong way, it will get stretched and damaged when the wheel is turned.
+- Install the new BMW wheel speed sensor, ensuring the wire is routed correctly.
+If you route the wire incorrectly, it will get stretched and damaged when the wheel is turned.